 The Best College Board Games

 Board games are a past time that will make a comeback in your college days, even with the added rounds of BP, Rage Cage, etc. while partying.
 No longer reserved for just the hardcore DnD players, casual social board games have become a highlight of many gatherings.
 Whether you’re looking to have fun pre-gaming prior to heading out for the night, or you’re looking for an activity to enjoy with friends, our hand selected list of games will strengthen friendships and provide ample laughs.
+If college board games are less your thing, make sure to check our top dorm sports too, or consider a online app based game like Among Us.
 While not all may actually have a board, these college board games are tried and tested party pleasers, so enjoy our affiliated list with the best college board games!

 Cards Against Humanity is a party game for horrible people.
 Now version 2.0!
 Over 150 new cards since the last version.
 Contains 500 white cards and 100 black cards for maximum replayability.
 Includes a booklet of sensible game rules and preposterous alternate rules.
 America’s #1 gerbil coffin.